tarunsachdeva/blog/_posts/2019-01-05-software-and-plastic.markdown

 draft: true
 ---

-One of my favorite essays is "What Screens Want" by Frank Chimero.
+I re-read one of my favorite essays recently - [What Screens Want](https://frankchimero.com/writing/what-screens-want/) by Frank Chimero.
+Calling it an essay doesn't do it justice - it's an entertaining combination of words, images and video.

+There's one analogy from it that I've always wanted to examine further - of how **software has become like plastic**.

+The

 - Software is like plastic.
 - The plastic industry started by trying to mimic other materials - faux leather, wood grain, etc. And then we started making things that could only be made by plastic.
 It has the unique property of being able to _become anything_.
 Now, almost everything around us is made of plastic.